-Linguistics majors also need to include one course in a language other than English (or have equivalent language ability).
+Linguistics majors also need to include one 15-point course in a language other than English (or have equivalent language ability).
 This can be taken any year during the degree.
 Students can choose from:

 For the minor in the Bachelor of Arts, Commerce, Digital Screen, Health Sciences, Science, Social and Environmental Sustainability, Sport, or Youth and Community Leadership, complete the following courses: